For Emergencies 24/7, call 203-562-4020

 If you suspect you have a lead or galvanized service line, report it to us by calling 833-RWA-LEAD (833-792-5323).

 The EPA’s Lead and Copper Rule Improvements (LCRI) require replacement of all lead and qualifying galvanized steel service lines by 2037.
-We are developing a plan to replace all lead and galvanized service lines requiring replacement throughout their entire service area.
+We are developing a plan to replace all lead and galvanized service lines requiring replacement throughout our entire service area.

 Customers participating in the Lead and Galvanized Steel Replacement Program may receive some of the materials linked below: